jjpeleato/wp-starter-boilerplate/public/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.16.43: Various small tweaks and deprecation-related changes.
+* 1.16.56: Fix a regression with S3-compatible providers in 1.16.55.
 A recommended update for all.